mitul-kalariya/scrapping-webs/README.md

 ### Installation

 Use the command `python setup.py install`.
 This will install the whole package in your virtual environment and you can use the following code and get started.

+### Use of Selenium

+Yes, we used selenium to fetch video URLs.
+To manage the selenium we are using Web-Driver package and we are using ChromeDriverManager.

+### Chrome Web Driver details

+To manage the selenium we are using Chrome Web-Driver.
+The executable webdriver path is stored in WEBDRIVER_EXECUTABLE_PATH in constants.py file.
+We are using version 108.0.5359.
+The webdriver is kept inside crawlers directory.
+You can download new version from here if required. http://chromedriver.storage.googleapis.com/index.html

 ### Usage

 You can use the `Crawler` class and its `crawl` method to crawl the data.